mthiebaux/JSNtemplate/README.md

 The Module app is essentially the same as Vanilla, but includes a regular package.json text file with a single entry added: { "type": "module", } to enable sharing the RPC library file.

-Despite the name, there is no node_modules/ folder needed, and no packages required other than what Node.js includes by default.
+Despite the name, there are no node_modules/ needed, and no packages required other than what Node.js includes by default.

 ## *Express*